 A fiercely independent mathematician and radical reformer, she smashed gender barriers in academia while championing suffrage and labor rights.

-Ellen Hayes was a force of nature in the late 19th and early 20th centuries, a woman who insisted on a life of the mind and of principle.
-She joined the faculty of Wellesley College in 1879, becoming one of the first women in America to hold a full professorship in mathematics, where she was known for her demanding, rigorous teaching.
-Her intellect, however, was never confined to the classroom.
-Hayes was a committed social radical, openly advocating for women's suffrage, socialism, and workers' rights at a time when such views could cost a professor her job.
-This activism, combined with her gender, made her a perpetual controversy, leading to clashes with college administration.
-In her later years, she turned her analytical skills to astronomy, calculating orbits and running the college observatory, proving her scholarly mettle spanned the scientific spectrum.
+Ellen Hayes joined the faculty of Wellesley College in 1879 as one of the first women in America to hold a full professorship in mathematics.
+She taught with demanding rigor.
+Hayes advocated for women's suffrage, socialism, and workers' rights at a time when such views could cost her job.
+This activism led to clashes with college administration.
+In her later years, she calculated orbits and ran the college observatory, proving her scholarly mettle spanned mathematics and astronomy.

 The biggest hits of 1851